RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 | Time to interactive | 19.5sec | 3.3sec | 2.0sec |
 | JS / Bin size uncomrpessed | 2100KB | 210kb  | 628KB |

-- The performance are really bad for Blazor client side.
 - The Blazor client-side size is not enormous but still it's 3-4x bigger than the Angular app and 10x the Blazor server-side size.
-- The time to interactive is also very big for the Blazor client-side
+- The time to interactive is way too high for the Blazor client-side

 Note : This test doesn't use gzip compression for the web server so you can reduce the Blazor ouput by 40% and Angular by 60% (from my experience).